 Tour with Afro Whale Shark Mafia Island

-We were kitted out with a mask, snorkel and fins. and given a briefing.
+We were kitted out with a mask, snorkel and fins and given a briefing.
 As we had been warned when booking, there is no guarantee of seeing the sharks, they are wild animals after all.
-As someone who has been on 6 dolphin tours without ever spotting a wild dolphin, I didn’t get my hopes up.
+As someone who has been on 6 dolphin tours without ever spotting a wild dolphin, I didn’t get my hopes up!

 It took less than half an hour before Afro was able to spot a whale shark in the water.

-Gil grabbed my arm and pointed at something below me.
+In the water, Gil grabbed my arm and pointed at something below me.
 Coming from the depths was the dark shadow of whale shark.
 I heard my breath quicken and felt the goosebumps go up on my arms.

 Shortly after, a second whale shark joined.
 I was loving their docile and gentle manner and had no problem keeping up as they circled the area feeding.